 - Private courses are available for classes of any size.
 Use the contact information posted above to book a private course

-- Certification provided through this provider meet Ontario WSIB requirements and are valid for 3 years
+- Certification provided through this provider meets Ontario WSIB requirements and is valid for 3 years

 - Instructors are experienced, knowledgeable and friendly.